-The parser is to a large extent compatible with Inform, for example wn, NextWord() and NextWordStopped() are implemented, and noun/second/inp1/inp2/special_number/parsed_number work the same.
+The parser is to a large extent compatible with the parser in the standard library, for example wn, NextWord() and NextWordStopped() are implemented, and noun/second/inp1/inp2/special_number/parsed_number work the same.

 General parse routines are supported with the exception of GRP_REPARSE which isn't supported.
 The reason for this is that version 3 games cannot retokenise the input from the reconstructed string.